GenomiqueENS/toullig/README.md

 ### Example

-I have a directory of a minION run in 2D barcoded.
+I have a directory of a MinION run in 2D barcoded.
 If i want just get the fastq sequence of the 'template', the 'complement' and the 'consensus' for the fast5 files in the status/repertory 'fail'.